MONASTERY PILGRIMAGE RECAP

 Paperback, 64 pages, full color cover; $9.99 retail.

 Visit our 2018 Lenten Retreat Archive page to read Fr Steven's summary of this special event in the life of the parish, led by renowned speaker and ecclesiastical tailor Kh.
 Krista West.
 Also posted is a beautifully done video of her giving a similar presentation in 2016 - ideal for those who could not attend, or who would lke to revisit the subject of The How and Why of Beauty in the Orthodox Church.
 A photo gallery from the retreat and numerous links and info make for an excellent ongoing resource.

 PARISH CALENDAR SYNC — NEVER MISS ANOTHER SERVICE OR EVENT! — This is a wonderful feature of our website, as once you sync our calendar to your iPhone, iPad, Android device, PC or Mac, it will automatically update as we post our parish schedule on our pop-up calendar.
 Just use the provided sync buttons to enable.
 Our calendar is featured on our Home page and our Schedule page.
 Learn more here.

-'Monday Morning Meditations - Reflections of a Parish Priest', featuring dozens of Father Steven's writings from his Orthodox Christian Meditations Blog, has been published by Kaloros Press, and will soon be available in our parish bookstore.
+'Monday Morning Meditations - Reflections of a Parish Priest', featuring dozens of Father Steven's writings from his Orthodox Christian Meditations Blog, has been published by Kaloros Press, and is available in our parish bookstore.